bhattg/Brain-tumor-Classification/README.md

 #### References

-The dataset used for training belonged to the BRATS Challenge 2015
+* The dataset used for training belonged to the BRATS Challenge 2015
+* The dataset used for testing belonged to a local radiologist and is confidential.

 #### Report